 Sadly, the list of celebrity addicts, past and present, is a long one.
 As with non-celebrity addicts, some have been able to overcome their addictions, while far too many have lost their lives.
 While the problems go back to the early days of Hollywood, the problem is receiving more publicity in these days of paparazzi and 24-hour celebrity news coverage.
 Recent celebrity addiction deaths in the headlines include Cory Monteith, Amy Winehouse, Whitney Houston, and Philip Seymour Hoffman, but addiction has plagued Hollywood since the beginning of the movie industry.
 Early victims of the disease include Dorothy Dandridge, Judy Garland, and Marilyn Monroe.

-This increased recent publicity has some positive affects because it may scare some people away from using drugs, but for others, the news of a celebrity drug overdose is actually an attractant as people try to emulate their favorite stars.
-Hoffman's recent death, for example, had heroin addicts in New York actively seeking the strain that killed him.
-At the same time, it is shining a spotlight in the issue of opiate addiction, which has become an epidemic in recent years.
+This increased recent publicity has some positive effects because it may scare some people away from using drugs, but for others, the news of a celebrity drug overdose is actually an attractant as people try to emulate their favorite stars.
+Hoffman’s recent death, for example, had heroin addicts in New York actively seeking the strain that killed him.
+At the same time, it is shining a spotlight on the issue of opiate addiction, which has become an epidemic in recent years.
 In 2010, there were an estimated 239,000 regular heroin users; in 2012, this had soared to 335,000.

 In the past, celebrities tried to hide their addictions, but now drug use is being celebrated by young celebrities.
 Going to rehab is trendy, no longer something to hide, and many celebrities such as Miley Cyrus openly brag about their drug use in interviews.
 Celebrities seeking rehab in recent months include Ke$ha, Zach Efron, and Lindsey Lohan.